sparanoid/relative-url/readme.txt

 2. In 'Plugins' page, choose 'Activate'

 == Upgrade Notice ==

+= 0.1.3 =
+* Compatibility check for 4.5, nothing new, just bump version to tell everyone this plugin still works.

 = 0.1.2 =
 * Fix: reverted back to original method, sorry for the inconvenience.